 After doctors complete the medical history and physical examination, they often take a chest x-ray.
 The results of the history, physical examination, and chest x-ray often suggest what additional testing may be needed to determine what is causing the person's symptoms.

-Doctors may test for lung disorders by measuring the lungs' capacity to hold and move air and to exchange oxygen and carbon dioxide.
+Doctors may test for lung disorders by measuring the lungs' capacity to hold and move air and to absorb oxygen.
 These tests (called pulmonary function tests) are most helpful in determining the general type of lung disorder and determining the severity.
-Other tests, including chest imaging, bronchoscopy, and thoracoscopy, allow doctors to determine the specific cause of a lung disorder.
+Other tests, including additional chest imaging, bronchoscopy, and thoracoscopy, allow doctors to determine the specific cause of a lung disorder.